 Families & Child Well-Being

-– To what extent is child poverty a problem in Canada?
-To the extent it is a problem, what, should be done about it, and by whom?
-By federal or provincial governments, by individuals, or by private, non-profit, or community organizations, including the Church and lay Catholic organizations?
+2) To what extent is child poverty a problem in Canada?
+To the extent that it is a problem, what should be done about it, and by whom?

 Health Care

-– What can or should be done, by federal or provincial governments or by private, non-profit, or community organizations, including the Church and lay Catholic organizations, to ensure that quality health care is available to all who need it, without undue delays or waiting times?
+1) What should be done to ensure that adequate levels of quality health care are available to all who need it, without undue delays or waiting times?

-– While birth control pills are covered by provincial health care, the costs of counselling for natural family planning are not, and can be a challenge for young families.
-Is it reasonable to provide free drugs to young couples while requiring those who seek natural, non-chemical methods, to pay, or should the federal government consider requiring coverage for proven natural family planning methods?
+2) While birth control and abortion pills are covered by provincial health care and at least one party has proposed coverage (including travel, if needed) for in-vitro fertilization, the costs of counseling for natural methods of family planning are not.
+Is it reasonable to provide drugs and expensive, invasive procedures to young couples free of charge while requiring those who seek natural, non-chemical methods, to pay?
+Or, should the federal and/or provincial governments consider providing coverage for and promoting proven natural family planning methods?

-– In a publicly-funded healthcare system, does there exist any obligation for an individual to take reasonable measures to avoid health issues (e.g., wearing a mask in a pandemic, when recommended by public health authorities), so as to avoid becoming a publicly-funded health care burden when preventable illness or injury occurs?
-If so, what can or should be done to encourage such measures?
+3) In a publicly-funded healthcare system, does there exist any obligation for an individual to take reasonable measures to avoid health issues (e.g., wearing a mask during a pandemic, or a helmet while riding a bicycle), so as to avoid becoming a publicly-funded health care burden when preventable illness or injury occurs?
+If so, what can or should be done to identify such measures, and encourage individuals to adopt them?

-– It is it wise for a country to ensure that it is self-dependent for important health care products, such as vaccines?
-If so, what can or should the federal government do to encourage and support self-dependence?
+4) It is it wise for a country to ensure that it is self-dependent for important health care products, such as vaccines against serious illnesses?
+If so, what can or should the federal and provincial governments do to encourage and support such self-dependence?

 Care for the Elderly